apsag9/CBRS/README.md

-# Conference room booking system
+# Conference Room Booking System 🏢

+A modern, full-stack application for managing conference room bookings in organizations and educational institutions.

 **Project ID:** P17
 **Course:** UE23CS341A